williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 ### 2. Using the Resource Owner Password Flow

+Before you can begin this flow, you will have to collect the user's password in a manner of your choosing.

-Using this flow requires a single API call to the `/token` endpoint:
+Once you have collected the credentials, all that is required is a single API call to the `/token` endpoint:

 ```
 curl --request POST \